eigenform/ember/docs/design/front.rst

 L0 prediction ensures that a new control-flow request is fed back into the CFC each cycle, allowing us to avoid inserting bubbles into the pipeline.

+This is mainly supported by the **L0 branch target buffer (BTB)**: a fully-associative storage whose entries correspond to predecoded L1I cachelines which contain:

+- At least one *unconditionally-taken* control-flow instruction
+- At least one *conditional, biased-taken* control-flow instruction

+A match in the L0 BTB indicates that the address of the next-fetch cacheline is known with very high confidence.
-Relative to other predictors, storage for L0 predictors must be small in order to support accesses that will complete within a single cycle.
+Relative to other predictors, storage must be small in order to support accesses that will complete within a single cycle.

 .. note::
     Intuitively, it seems like the following situations can be ("should be able